Liberty Party (United States, 1840): Rise, 1841–43

 Between 1841 and 1843, abolitionist opinion shifted perceptibly in favor of independent political action, and the Liberty Party was the recipient of this outpouring of support.
 While William Lloyd Garrison remained a prominent and influential figure, the failure of moral suasion discredited the approach of the AASS, and by 1844, "the Liberty Party was the major vehicle for serious abolitionist sentiment in every state."
 This support translated to scattered successes in local and state legislative races in areas where abolitionists were an organized and active majority of voters.
 Elsewhere, Liberty voters could play kingmaker in areas where neither opposing party controlled a majority of the electorate.
 In the highly competitive and closely divided environment of the Second Party System, even a modest showing for the Liberty candidates could have deep and lasting effects.
 Six Liberty members were elected to the Massachusetts General Court in 1842, where they held the balance of power in the divided legislature.
-That year, Samuel Sewall polled 5.4 percent as the Liberty candidate for governor, enough to hold both leading candidates below a majority and send the election to the Massachusetts Senate.
+That year, Samuel Edmund Sewall polled 5.4 percent as the Liberty candidate for governor, enough to hold both leading candidates below a majority and send the election to the Massachusetts Senate.
 The strategy of the Liberty members to leverage their votes to produce a deadlock narrowly failed when one Whig member voted with the Democrats to ensure the abolitionists' defeat, and John Greenleaf Whittier wrote that Sewall "came within a hair's breadth of being governor."

 Joshua Leavitt, influential editor of The Emancipator and an anti-coalitionist.